 It is a banquet set before us, filled with milk, meat, and scrumdiddlyumptious chocolate cake.
 It gives us access to the Bread and Water of Life.
 And it provides the nourishment which we need to stay spiritually fed.
 This should be how we digest the Bible, being willing to sit down, to meditate, to read the Bible in its entirety, rather than choosing what to scarf down in a moment to best serve us.
 Yes, there may be times in which we need a quick snack.
 But, if this is all we eat, the results will be disastrous.
 Just as if we ate nothing but fast food physically (which can be seen by watching Super Size Me).
 Though, like any meal, the Scriptures should be eaten in quantity.
 Too much can make it taste sweet as honey to the tongue, yet sour to the stomach (Revelation 10:10), with results similar in trying to drink a gallon of malk within an hour–upchucked cottage cheese.

 The Word is also not meant for eat-eat-eat-and eating without exercise, without going out and spreading the Gospel (Matthew 28:18-20).
 But how many Christians are overweight, eating without working out?
 Or oppositely, how many Christians are malnourished, masters in spiritual fasting, though physical fasting is not even a thought?

 The Bible, should not be a source for fast food Christianity, inspiring a bite to eat on the run, rushing through life with God as a second thought.
-It should not be thought of as a pick and choose buffet, but a meal to be eaten slowly, “I’ll take little Genesis this time, with some 1 John on my next plate.”
+It should not be thought of as a pick and choose buffet, but a meal to be eaten slowly, “I’ll take little of Genesis this time, please, with some 1 John on my next plate.”

 Though we should know this, how many times do we treat the Bible, as if it’s a source for fast food Christianity?